ctalv/Professional-README-Generator/README.md

         node index.js
 4. Answer the questions.
 5. You will find your completed README in the output folder!

+Note: if you run the code again, it WILL overwrite your previously generated README.

 ## Contributing
 N/A